 There are some good people who are excited about assisting you in your Cadet ministry.

 The people pictured at right are the people you are most likely to talk to when you have questions regarding the Cadet ministry.
-Dick, Kathy, Mary, Kim, and Bob are your Cadet Corps staff.
-Either Kim or Mary will be the first to field your call and handle questions about orders, registrations, finances, and general club information and will be happy to pass along information to or get you in touch with Dick, Bob, or Kathy.
+Steve, Kim, Sarah, Becky, and Bob are your Cadet Corps staff.
+Either Kim or Sarah will be the first to field your call and handle questions about orders, registrations, finances, and general club information and will be happy to pass along information to or get you in touch with Steve, Bob, or Becky.

 Reach us by e-mail